clburlison/scripts/clburlison_scripts/ADacctChange/README.md

 		keep2="/Users/Shared"		# User to keep without modification keep3="/Users/teacher"		# User to keep without modification setTime=1504060600		# Time in the future to run this script.
-Format = YearMonthDayHourMinute
+Format = YearMonthDayHourMinute msg="Some display message"		# Display a message via BigHonkingText to end user

 _Note:_ If you do not need three (3) keep users you can pass the script an empty string without issue.